 If the code inside the tag overflows, a horizontal sidebar will be added to the table.
 It took me a while to achieve this as the highlight function created tables that were out of my control.
 The output from highlight is wrapped in <div class="codewrapper"> and the scroll bar will be added for the whole div.
 The following in the CSS file (starting from line 2225) enables this behavior:

-To be more specific, reference style links look like this:
+Reference style links look like this:

-This is a link to [Google][google-link].
+This is a link to [Example][example-link].

 More stuff here.